eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 As a result of successful registration, a Relying Party Access Certificate Authority (CA) issues one or more access certificates to the Relying Party.
 A Relying Party Instance needs such a certificate to authenticate itself towards Wallet Units when requesting the presentation of attributes, as described in [Section 6.6.3.2](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance).

-Subsequently, each Registrar creates a Relying Party Access CA Trusted List containing the trust anchor(s) of all associated Relying Party CA(s).
+Subsequently, a Trusted List Provider in each Member State creates a Relying Party Access CA Trusted List containing the trust anchor(s) of all associated Relying Party CA(s).
 A Wallet Unit can use these trust anchors to verify the authenticity of Relying Party Instance access certificates.
-The Registrar signs and publishes the Relying Party Access CA Trusted List and makes the URL of the Trusted List available to a common trust infrastructure maintained by the Commission, the so-called List of Trusted Lists.
+The Trusted List Provider signs and publishes the Relying Party Access CA Trusted List and makes the URL of the Trusted List available to a common trust infrastructure maintained by the Commission, the so-called List of Trusted Lists.
 Using the common infrastructure, any party in the EUDI Wallet ecosystem will be able to find all Trusted Lists in the ecosystem.

 More details on the Relying Party registration process can be found in \[Topic 27\].